SVGGraph options: label_v

 $settings['label_v'] = "Bananas per chicken\n(I've run out of ideas)";

-For dual Y-axis graphs the option supports an array containing a label for each axis, for example:
+For multiple Y-axis graphs the option supports an array containing a label for each axis, for example:

 $settings['label_v'] = array('Pints of lager sold', 'Takeaway meal sales');